A Linear-Time Variational Integrator for Multibody Systems: Linear-Time Variational Integrator

 If we view the function $f(\mathbf{q}) = \mathbf{0}$ as a dynamic constraint that enforces the equation of motion, any nonzero value of $f(\mathbf{q})$ indicates the residual impulse that violates the equation of motion.
 As such, evaluating $f(\mathbf{q})$ can be considered a discrete inverse dynamics problem which solves the residual impulse of the system given $\mathbf{q}^{k-1}$, $\mathbf{q}^{k}$, and $\mathbf{q}^{k+1}$.
-We derive a recursive DEL equation using similar formulation as recursive Newton-Euler algorithm (RNEA) \cite{luh1980line,featherstone2014rigid}, which solves the inverse dynamics for continuous systems in linear time.
+We derive a recursive DEL equation using similar formulation as recursive Newton-Euler algorithm (RNEA) \cite{luh1980line,featherstone2014rigid}, which solves the inverse dynamics for continuous systems in linear time with respect to the degrees of freedom of the system.

-Assuming that the multibody system can be represented as a tree-structure where each body has at most one parent and an arbitrary number of children, our goal is to expand Equation \eqref{eq:forced_del} to account for the dynamics of entire tree-structure.
+Assuming that the multibody system can be represented as a tree-structure where each body has at most one parent and an arbitrary number of children, connected by joints, our goal is to expand Equation \eqref{eq:forced_del} to account for the dynamics of entire tree-structure.

 We begin with the recursive definition for a rigid body's configuration and the displacement of the configuration.
 Let us denote $\{0\}$ as an inertial frame which is stationary in the space, $\{i\}$ as body frame of $i$-th body in the tree structured system, and $\{\lambda(i)\}$ as a body frame of the parent of the $i$-th body.
-The configuration of a body in the system can be represented as:
+The configuration of a body in the system can be represented as